Altamashhhhhh/Walmart-Clone/README.md

 # Walmart Clone

+**Walmart** is a global retail giant known for its extensive range of products, from groceries to electronics, available both in physical stores and online.

 The **Walmart Clone** project is a front-end replication of the Walmart e-commerce website.
 This project demonstrates advanced front-end development skills by replicating the site's user interface and functionality.
 It features essential e-commerce functionalities such as product search, category navigation, and user accounts, all built using **HTML**, **CSS**, **JavaScript**, and **React** with **Chakra UI** for a modern and responsive design.

 ## 🚀 Live Demo